aio-libs-abandoned/aioes/docs/reference.rst

       perspective.
 The API returns basic index metrics and information about the current nodes that form the cluster.

-      :arg node_id: A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes
+      :param node_id: A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes
-      :arg flat_settings: Return settings in flat format (default: false)
+      :param flat_settings: Return settings in flat format (default: false)
-      :arg human: Whether to return time and byte values in human-readable format.
+      :param human: Whether to return time and byte values in human-readable format.

       :returns: resulting text